PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

     }
 }
 ```
-This is the bare minimum that you need, to learn more about what you could do, look at sample commands in the Examaples project in this github repository.
+This is the bare minimum that you need, to learn more about what you could do, look at sample commands in the Examples project in this github repository.

 ## Update your Core component projects in your custom PowerCommands solution